 The Python language provides alternative ways of addressing objects and methods.
-It is not the purpose of this FAQ to explain all of these, but it is worth noting that the above examples could have been written as:
+It is not the purpose of this short intro to explain all of these, but it is worth noting that the above examples could have been written as:

 No assignment operator (=) is necessary as the "set" methods do that work.
 Use whichever syntax you prefer, although it is a good practice is to be consistent for future readability.